-Language Requirements - Municipalities with 1% or more of their total population but no less than 500 persons of Hispanic origin must print the Notice of Canvass and Confirmation of Voting Residence forms in both English and Spanish (Regs 9-32-3 and 9-35-1).
+Language Requirements - Municipalities with 1% or more of their total population but no less than 500 persons of Hispanic origin must print the Notice of Canvass (used in a townwide canvass by mail) and Confirmation of Voting Residence forms in both English and Spanish (Regs 9-32-3 and 9-35-1).
 The Spanish forms must indicate prominently on the front "Espanol en otro Lado".
-On the outside envelope the following must appear "Address Service Requested".
+On the outside envelope the following must appear "Address Service Requested". §9-32(a)

+Types of Canvass - A canvass can be conducted

+- (1) in person plus ERIC;

+- (2) by telephone plus ERIC;

-Types of Canvass - A canvass can be conducted (1) in person; (2) by telephone; (3) by mail or the National Change of Address System (NCOA) of the U. S. Postal Service, or (4) by a combination of these methods.
+- (3) by mail (to all voters) plus ERIC;

+- (4) using the National Change of Address System (NCOA) of the U. S. Postal Service plus ERIC, or

+- (5) by a combination of these methods plus ERIC.